jordansissel/fpm/docs/docker.rst

 ---------------------------

 The Makefile provides some targets for testing.
-They will build a docker container with the dependencies, and then invoked `rspec` inside it.
+They will build a docker image with the dependencies, and then invoke `rspec` inside it.
 The makefile uses a sentinel file to indicate that the docker image has been build, and can be reused.